escolmebartlebooth/usdc-t1-p5-vehicle-detection/README.md

 ## Updated

-Review pointed to flaws in detection and false positive removal and links to 4 possible sources of more information.
-After review, it turned out that the principle reason for failure of this code was not integrating over multiple frames correctly.
+The project review pointed to flaws in detection and false positive removal and links to 4 possible sources of more information.
+After reviewing the code, it turned out the reason for the poorer performance was a sub-optimal integration of frames over multiple images.

 The changes were to the process_img method to:
-* extract the image labels and labelled bounding boxes
+* extract the image labels and labelled bounding boxes for each scale separately
-* pass the labelled bounding boxes into a deque to average over n frames
+* pass the labelled bounding boxes into a deque to average over n scales and frames
 * re-run the thresholding, labelling on the deque collection of labelled bounding boxes with a second threshold value
 * then draw the resulting bounding boxes onto the image

-In addition, i updated the code to have a separate static image method (mainly to avoid having multiple if statements) and i reviewed code bottlenecks at a high level and found for a static image the significant timings of each stage were:
+In addition, I updated the code to have a separate static image method (mainly to avoid having multiple if statements) and I reviewed code bottlenecks at a high level and found for a static image the significant timings of each stage were:
 * 0.5 to 1.5s to extract hog features (inverse to scale)
 * 0.1 to 1.25 to run the windows (inverse to scale)

 With 2 scales, i achieved only 2.69s per frame.
 To achieve near realtime would require re-engineering.
 Lines of attack here could include:
 * Use a GPU enabled model and methods for prediction and feature extraction
 * Try to multi-thread the feature extraction on each scale

+I attempted to run the pipeline against my own video - taken in February during some poor weather.
+The results can be seen in road3_out.mp4 for a 5 second clip.
+Some cars and some false positives were detected.
+Having the Camera on the inside of the windscreen meant it was subject to showing the wipers during precipitation which contributed to false positives.

 ## Preamble